 This is where Directive 86/653 / EEC comes in.
 In the so-called T-Mobile case, referring to the judgment of the Court of Justice of 26 March 2009, case C-348/07, LJN BI0016 (Turgay Semen / Deutsche Tamoil), the Supreme Court has defined a step-by-step plan for testing whether a goodwill payment must be paid and, if so, how high it should be.

 This is a three-step plan.
 First of all, the benefits that transactions with customers made by the commercial agent bring to the principal must be quantified (Article 7: 442 (1) (a) of the Dutch Civil Code).
 In step 2, an assessment must be made as to whether there is reason to adjust the determined amount in order to ensure fairness.
 In doing so, account must be taken of all the circumstances of the case and in particular of the commission lost by the commercial agent (Article 7: 442 paragraph 1, under b, Dutch Civil Code).
 And in step 3 it must be checked whether the amount calculated in step 1 and step 2 is in conformity with paragraph 2 of art.
 7: 442 BW i.e. does not exceed the maximum amount of one year of commission.

 This seems simple, but there are situations where step 1 is difficult to take.

-Do you have questions about the agency agreement?
-Netherlands Lawyer services needed?
-Please contact us.
+Do you have questions about a commercial agency contract that is subject to Netherlands law?
+Get to know the services of our Dutch Law Firm.
+Please contact us for a complementary call, so we can see what we can do for you.
 We are there to help you.
 Not for nothing, our motto is "Your problem, our concern"!

 Hein Kernkamp will gladly help you further.